 Chocolate Mint Julep

-Do bear in mind that this version leans a little on the sweet side, a natural consequence of its overall sweet flavor profile; using rye in place of bourbon will result in a slightly drier drink.
-If you want a truly savory julep, it's best to mosey along to one of the other versions here.
+Do bear in mind that this version leans a little on the sweet side, a natural consequence of its overall sweet flavor profile.
+Using rye in place of bourbon will result in a slightly drier drink, but if you want a truly savory julep, it's best to mosey along to one of the other versions here.

 Dark and Stormy Mint Julep With Rum and Ginger